Tip #658: Four Roles Necessary for Productive Communication

 • the patterns of dialogue in meetings.

-We can then use our knowledge of the four roles to diagnose which role(s) may need to be added to a group interaction to ensure a constructive dialogue.
+We can then use our knowledge of the four roles to diagnose which role(s) we may need to add to a group interaction to ensure a constructive dialogue.

 For more information about Kantor’s Four Player Model, see https://thesystemsthinker.com/dialogic-leadership/